oalieno/cryfind/README.md

 ## Sources

+1. `plain` : Search from plain binary.
-Instead of searching in plain binary, you can also search in **stackstrings**.
-I use radare2 to emulate the executable and extract the string from stack.
+2. `stackstrings` : Search in **stackstrings**, I use radare2 to emulate and extract the string from stack.

 ## Methods